 In Japanese, Sakura means cherry blossom.
 And to much of the world, cherry blossoms mean celebration.
-A collaboration of two of our designers, Onofre Casas, who lends his expertise in light, shadow and shape and love of nature, and Irina Titarenko, whose pattern and intricate artisan crafting skills are par excellence,“
+Designer Onofre Casas was inspired and lends his expertise in light, shadow and shape and love of nature.“

 This collection is one of a kind, and we are so excited to present it to you.”

 We hope you are as inspired we were.

 What other flowering tree holds such fascination, evokes such beauty in its mass bloom, or provides such simple joys with its traditions, symbolism and auspicious legends?
 In Japan, the bloom is seen as a fluffy cloud of pale, pink-tinged flowers under which generations of people have held celebratory picnics and flower viewing parties.
 Many places around the world pay tribute to the flower—one of the biggest celebrations is in Washington, D.C.

 "My love of the unique shapes nature creates led me to all of these interpretations of the legendary five-petaled cherry blossom," explains designer Onofre Casas.
 "I treat each flower as a delicate sculptural element, as dainty and detailed as it is when flowering on the tree, then relishing its permanence in silver.
 If I had to pick a favorite, it might be the filigree pendant showing the branches with their buds as well as blooms.
 Drop earrings dangling a trio of blossoms fill me with joy.
 I’ve circled most pieces with a ring of beading, as if to frame it for hanging, like fine art.
 Handcrafted at each step of the way, our artisans have made my designs into something that makes me very proud."